What if we could time travel to the future? And what if, when we got there, we found streets and neighbourhoods exactly as we needed them to be?

 What change might come of this?

 Honestly?
 We don't know yet.
-And that's a healthy place to start - there's not much point going in to something if the outcome is already decided.
+And that's a healthy place to start - there's not much point going into something if the outcome is already decided.

-A co-created vision can acts as a north star - a shared reference point to unlock new ways of working together, ideas for programmes, funding, policy change, and advocacy.
+A co-created vision can act as a north star - a shared reference point to guide new ways of working together, ideas for programmes, collaborations, funding, policy, and advocacy.
 It expands what feels politically and practically possible.
+This vision in our work, with your voices at the heart of it, will guide the important work we do.

 Community-led indicators help us communicate what we're working toward in human terms, not just data.
 We refer to them across these pages as ‘signals of change’ but they can also represent the new narratives we’re working toward.
 They can sit alongside institutional or municipal metrics and indicators, and give communities and decision-makers ways to envisage and track change at the hyper-local scale.
+These become tools for holding decision-makers accountable to community priorities.
+Increasingly, too, local governments are incorporating and adopting community-led indicators and metrics in their own frameworks

 Citizen Architects